xregistry/spec/core/spec.md

 ```

 Where:
-- If the request body contains an array of Group IDs, then only those Groups
+- If the request body contains an array of zero or more Group IDs, then those
-  listed MUST be deleted.
-Note that an empty array results in nothing being
+  (and only those) listed MUST be deleted.
+Note that an empty array results in
-  deleted
+  nothing being deleted
 - If the request body is empty (no array), then all groups of this Group type
   MUST be deleted
 - If an `epoch` value is specified for a Group then the server MUST check